panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 otherSeasons      // => ['winter']
 ```

-**The spread operator** is used for array construction and destructuring, and to fill function arguments from an array on invocation.
+**The JavaScript spread operator** constructs arrays or sets the function arguments on invocation from an array.
 A case when *the operator spreads the array (or iterable object) elements*.

 ```javascript
 let cold = ['autumn', 'winter'];